-- the local access forums (for both Cumbria and the Lake District National Park); - County and District Council officers, including ecology, geology, historic environment, planning, transport and countryside ranger staff; - officers of the Lake District National Park Authority; - local officers from the Environment Agency, in relation to flood defence and coastal erosion management on this stretch of coast; - local officers of English Heritage, in relation to historic features on this stretch of coast; and - the Ministry of Defence, in relation to defence interests on this stretch of coast.
+- the local access forum; - County, Borough and District Council officers, including ecology, geology, historic environment, planning, transport and countryside ranger staff; - local officers from the Environment Agency, in relation to flood defence and coastal erosion management on this stretch of coast; - local officers of Historic England, in relation to historic features on this stretch of coast.

-We also held discussions with representatives of specific interest groups, including:
+We also held discussions with representatives of specific interest groups:

-- the Ramblers:
+- the Ramblers Association;

 - the Open Spaces Society;

 - the British Mountaineering Council;

 - the National Farmers Union;

-- the Amphibian and Reptile Conservation Trust;

-- the British Association for Shooting and Conservation, and
+- the British Association for Shooting and Conservation;

-- the Country Land and Business Association.
+- the Country Land and Business Association;

+- the RSPB:

+- the South West Coast Path Association;

+- Dorset AONB

-We publicised the start of our work on the stretch on our website and provided an opportunity for all other interested parties to submit to us their views on local issues and opportunities.
+We publicised on our website the start of work on the stretch and provided an opportunity for all other interested parties to submit to us their views on local issues and opportunities.